 - Past failure in school

-Although some children may be exposed to these factors, they may not develop conductive disorder.
-This can be due to protective factors such as self-soothing ability, affectionate parenting, and positive role models around them.
+Not all children with these risk factors develop conductive disorder.
+Protective factors include self-soothing ability, affectionate parenting, and positive role models around them.

 Risk Factors For Conduct Disorders

 The following factors and events may increase children’s risk of developing conduct disorders in children (5).